Finaps/EventSourcing/README.md

 Your code has to handle both the original as well as the updated Event models.
 The following strategies can be used:

-1. When **adding properties** to an Event model, consider making these properties nullable: this will ensure old events without these properties are handled correctly in your application logic.
+1. When **adding properties** to an Event record, consider making these properties [nullable](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/nullable-value-types): this will ensure existing events without these properties are handled correctly in your application logic.
-   You can also specify a default value for the property right on the Event model.
+   You can also specify a default value for the property right on the Event record.

 2. When **removing properties** from an Event model, no special care has to be taken, they will simply be ignored by the JSON conversion.